-Lesson 4 - "5" Royales: "Birmingham, Alabama, 1963" Writing Assignment
+Lesson 4 - "5" Royales: "Birmingham, Alabama, 1963" Writing Assignment- Teacher's Copy

-Directions: Pretend you are a student marching in the "Children's Crusade" in Birmingham, Alabama, on May 3rd, 1963.
+Prompt: Pretend you are a student marching in the "Children's Crusade" in Birmingham, Alabama, on May 3rd, 1963.

-Writing in the first person, write four to five paragraphs about what your are thinking during the march.
+Directions : Writing in the first person, write four to five paragraphs about what you are thinking during the march.